centreon/centreon-collect/containers/README.md

 These images contain all software needed to run tests on Centreon software.
 They are used to run unit tests.

-### mon-web
+### mon-web-fresh

-These images contain Centreon already installed and ready to run.
-They are used in the continuous integration system to run acceptance tests.
+These images contain Centreon fresh installed and ready to run.
+They are used in the continuous integration system to run some acceptance tests.

+### mon-web-standard

+These images contain a standard configuration on top of *mon-web-fresh*.
+This is supposed to reflect what a standard installation is most of the time.

 ### mon-ppe